Scrivito/scrivito-neoletter-form-widgets/readme.md

 The `Form` widget has the following properties divided into several tabs:

-- General tab
+- "General" tab
     - Format: Choose between "Single Step" and "Multiple Steps" form formats.
     - Show as Box: Set to display the form as a box.
     - Submitting Message: Message shown while the form is being submitted.
     - Submitted Message: Message shown after the form was successfully submitted.
     - Failed Message: Message shown if the form submission failed.
-- Steps tab (Tab visible if Format is "Multiple Steps")
+- "Steps" tab (Tab visible if Format is "Multiple Steps")
     - Steps: Configure form steps for multi-step forms.
-- Hidden fields tab
+- "Hidden fields" tab
     - Hidden Fields: Customize hidden fields.
-- Form submission tab
+- "Form submission" tab
     - Form ID: This ID identifies the form in Neoletter.
-- Navigation area tab (Content depends on Format selection)
+- "Navigation area" tab (Content depends on Format selection)
     - Forward Button Text: Text for the forward button.
     - Backward Button Text: Text for the backward button.
     - Submit Button Text: Text for the submit button.